Loiter Squad: History

 The pilot for the show was initially announced on March 11, 2011, after Los Angeles hip hop collective Odd Future began to receive mainstream recognition, with the premise originally being described as a combination of Jackass and Chappelle's Show.
 Later, the series was rumored to be named Blackass, a portmanteau of the TV series Jackass, due to an on-air bump from Adult Swim claiming that was the temporary title, "at least until S&P calls" them out on it.
 However, on April 22, 2011, Tyler, the Creator debunked the title on his official Twitter account, potentially not even knowing its origin.
 Then, it was not until September 8, 2011 that the show, by then officially titled Loiter Squad, was finally confirmed as a 15-minute live action show composed of various sketches, man on the street segments, pranks, and music made by Odd Future.

 Loiter Squad premiered on Sunday, March 25, 2012 on Cartoon Network's Adult Swim programming block.
 Episode 2 featured an appearance from Jackass alumnus Johnny Knoxville while fellow Jackass cast members Bam Margera, Chris Pontius and Dave England have also made guest appearances.
 Other appearances have included rappers Xzibit, Lil Wayne and Juicy J, actor Seth Rogen, and Indie rock musician Mac Demarco.
-In 2012, it was announced that Earl Sweatshirt and Blake Anderson would join the cast at the show's second season.
+In February 2013, Pitchfork reported that Earl Sweatshirt and Blake Anderson would join the show for its second season, which premiered on March 10, 2013, on Adult Swim.

 Loiter Squad was renewed for a third season and premiered on May 15, 2014.
-It was produced by Gorilla Flicks, the new production company of Jeff Tremaine, and by Camp Flog Gnaw, the production company of Tyler, the Creator.
+It was produced by Gorilla Flicks, the new production company of Jeff Tremaine, and by The Great Wang of the Floggnaw Land, the production company of Tyler, the Creator.

 In July 2015, Tyler, the Creator stated that Loiter Squad would not continue after its third season.